velvetkevorkian/website-2021/posts/blog/hd-movement-tracking-further-and-final-iteration.md

 [![output2](https://farm3.static.flickr.com/2454/5837721176_b009d1c005_z.jpg){:
 width="640" height="360"}][12]

 So there we are.
-I\'m pretty happy with how this project has worked out:
+I'm pretty happy with how this project has worked out:
-I\'ve learned a lot, created something beautiful (IMO at least) and gotten some good feedback about it too.
+I've learned a lot, created something beautiful (IMO at least) and gotten some good feedback about it too.
 This was the final unit of my college course, and it seems like a fitting end to what has been an excellent couple of years for me.